fabric8-analytics/fabric8-analytics-server/README.md

 ```
 172.19.0.1 - - [18/Mar/2016:07:59:17 +0000] "GET /static/patternfly/css/patternfly.min.css HTTP/1.1" 304 - http://localhost:32000/ "Mozilla/5.0 (X11; Fedora; Linux x86_64; rv:45.0) Gecko/20100101 Firefox/45.0"
 ```

-Method of accessing logs can vary based on the way the API is deployed.
-See below for [instructions on accessing logs](#logs).

 ## Docker based API testing